sepal-contrib/glad_alerts/doc/select_aoi.md

 ![folder_struct](./img/filepath.png)
 ![shapefile_import](./img/shapefile.png)

-After validating your AOI the map will zoom on the AOI you've have validated and will create an aoi_[filename] asset on your GEE account.
+After validating your shape the map will zoom on the AOI you've have validated and will create an aoi_[filename] asset on your GEE account.
 It will be available for other projects.

 ## 1.4 import GEE asset